 All start with a footlong loaf of bronzed flatbread, served with excellent olives.
 This infectious bread is your first encounter with that incendiary oven, the taboon, which is the medium through which most of the hot dishes pass from kitchen to table.

 You can’t miss the hummus, which has its own place of honor on the menu, but more importantly you shouldn’t.
-Here is New York’s best chickpea mash, the spread thick and well-seasoned, studded with whole chickpeas — meaty almost.
+Here is New York’s best hummus, the chickpea mash thick and well-seasoned, studded with whole chickpeas — meaty almost.
 You’d be rapturous eating it neat, but have it in combination, with, for example, savory braised beef cheeks or perhaps charred lamb kebab.
 My visit happened to coincide with Bustan’s hummus festival, which gave me a chance to partake of the amazing spread in the company of a crispy loaded potato larded with duck prosciutto and accented with sprightly green salsa.
 I hope the management will consider adding this remarkable combo to its regular menu.
 Ditto the one featuring tender and succulent grilled octopus, accented by its light charring.

 If the nightly-changing whole taboon-baked fish is branzino the night of your visit, don’t pass it up.
 The fish, boned before service, is tinctured with fruity Mediterranean olive oil, spread with the herbs and whole sweet garlic that accompanied it during its assiduous cooking.
 The flesh that arrives before you is rich and tender.